Have you run out of butter, or you simply can’t have it? Then, you’d butter check out these fantastic butter substitutes for baking.

 I love using coconut oil as a butter replacement.
 It’s fatty and nutritious.
 Plus, it has a lovely coconut flavor.

-Coconut oil will typically impart some flavor, though the type you buy matters.
+Coconut oil will almost always give off a nutty taste, but the type you buy matters.

 Refined coconut oil is the most neutral tasting.
 But if you like coconut, go for virgin coconut oil!